swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 faster.
 Sound like something familiar?
 Yeah, computer graphics programming.

-Expect more post in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, client/server template sharing, relational user interfaces, and more.
+Expect more posts in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, client/server template sharing, relational user interfaces, and more.